Sentence Curve Language Models: Sentence Curve

+where $s_{\max}$ and $s_{\min}$ are the largest and smallest singular values of $B$, respectively.
+Here, $V_{\text{global}} = \mathbf{1}_{d \times L}/\sqrt{dL}$ and $V_{\text{local},i} = \mathbf{1}_d \delta_i^\top$ denote global and $i$-th local errors. \end{lemma} This result shows that error importance is shaped by $M=(B^\top B)^{-1}$: SCLMs emphasize directions aligned with the structure induced by $B$.
+In particular, when $B$ has dominant singular values, global errors are amplified relative to local ones, encouraging coherent sentence-level behavior.
+Conversely, when singular values are uniform, this distinction diminishes; in the limiting case where $B$ is identity, SCLM reduces to a standard LM with no global preference.

-A notable thing is that multiple sentence curves can correspond to the same target sentence.
-Specifically, the set of valid sentence curves for a given $Y$ forms a fiber set $\mathcal{F}_Y=\{P|PB=E_Y\}$.
-The model should determine which sentence curve within this fiber set to select.
-The internal posterior induced by the second (KL) term in Eq.~\ref{eq:mle_sentence_curve}, $p(P|Y,X)$, represents the probability of a sentence curve $P$ given the observed $Y$ and conditioning $X$.
-This can be interpreted as additional supervision over specific fibers, beyond what is inferred from $X$ alone.
-Maximizing this KL term regularizes the model against strictly following fine-grained, dataset-specific supervision.
+Notably, multiple sentence curves can correspond to the same target sentence.
+The set of valid curves for a given $Y$ forms a fiber set $\mathcal{F}_Y=\{P|PB=E_Y\}$, from which the model should select an appropriate sentence curve.
+The internal posterior $p(P|Y,X)$ induced by the second term in Eq.~\ref{eq:mle_sentence_curve} (i.e., $KL_{P|Y}(\theta) = \mathbb{E}_{p_{data}(P|Y,X)}[\log \frac{p_{data}(P|Y,X)}{p_{\theta}(P|Y,X)}]$) represents the probability of a sentence curve $P$ given $Y$ and $X$, and can be interpreted as additional supervision over the fiber beyond what is inferred from $X$ alone.
+Maximizing this KL term regularizes the model against strictly adhering to a particular, potentially suboptimal mapping from $Y$ to $P$, allowing it to explore the space of valid fibers and select more suitable representations.
 In practice, the true data distribution over fibers is unknown and difficult to estimate.
-Our use of an approximate inverse mapping based on $B^{+}$ (Section~\ref{subsec:sentence_curve_definition}) effectively selects a representative fiber, but may bias the model toward a single, easily recoverable sentence curve, potentially limiting diversity.
-In this setting, the KL term can act as a beneficial regularizer, discouraging collapse to a single fiber and helping preserve generalization across diverse sentence curve predictions.
+Our use of the approximate inverse mapping $B^{+}$ (Section~\ref{subsec:sentence_curve_definition}) selects a representative element from each fiber, but may introduce bias and limit diversity.
+In this setting, the KL term acts as a regularizer that discourages collapse to a single fiber and helps preserve generalization across diverse sentence curve predictions.